To carry out its missions, EURECOM has built a web of MEMBERS

 Academic membership

-Academic institution contribute to research and teaching based on their needs and areas of specialization, or they are in the preliminary phase of becoming members of the Consortium.
+Academic institutions contribute to research and teaching based on their needs and areas of specialization.

 Research Labs